kk4ead/tis-100/chapter03.md

 Since a positive input can result in a value anywhere from 5 to 998, and a `JRO` past the end of the program behaves the same as a `JRO` to the end, the 5 "case" needs to be the last instruction in the program.

-If we had to choose between a fixed range of values (for example, 1 through 5), we could write a straightforward jump table instead:
+If we had to choose between a fixed range of values (for example, 1 through 5), we could write a straightforward jump table instead.
+And in the next problem, we'll do that.

-        LOOP:
-         # ... #
-         JRO ACC
-        1: JMP 5
-        2: JMP 5
-        3: JMP ONE
-        4: JMP 5
-        5: MOV 0 DOWN
-         JMP LOOP
-        ONE: MOV 1 DOWN

 ## Segment 22280: Signal Multiplexer